kunalj101/python_intro_hackathon/chapter3.md

 *** =instructions

-- Import %matplotlib inline to have the charts in ipython notebook
+- Use hist() with train['LoanAmount'] to plot histogram
-- You can also create box plot for ApplicantIncome by categorical variable using following command
+- Use "by" argument with box plot to generate by categories of a categorical variables

 ```{python}